 Ensure you are adequately prepared with appropriate clothing – base layers, insulating layers, a winter jacket, gloves, warm hat/beanie, and sturdy footwear/hiking shoes.
 Sunscreen, lip balm, and sunglasses are also necessities.

-You must also advise Viking International Phototours in advance and in writing at firstname.lastname@example.org of any illness, injury or pre-existing medical conditions that might reasonably be expected to affect your attendance and participation during the workshop.
+You must advise Viking International Phototours in advance and in writing to email@example.com of any illness, injury, or pre-existing medical conditions that might reasonably be expected to affect your participation during the workshop.

 The itinerary for our workshop is subject to change at the discretion of our Photo Guides depending on the weather, which can be highly unpredictable.
 We will check the weather forecasts and road conditions and plan our day to optimize shooting conditions.
 We cannot guarantee that we will be able to visit all the locations on the itinerary.